-How are ordinary salaries calculated for those who have, for example, have an unsocial working hours allowance or commission-based wages?
+How are regular salaries calculated for those who receive, for example, a supplement for working unsocial working hours or a commission-based pay?

-Ordinary salary is the regular cash payment that would have been disbursed to the employee during the month for the calculation of financial support if he or she had not participated in short-term working.
+Ordinary salary is the regular cash payment that would have been disbursed to the employee during the month for the calculation of financial support if he or she had not participated in the short-time working arrangement.

-Regular salary paid means such compensation and benefits that are normally part of the monthly salary and would be paid but for the employee’s participation in short-time working.
-For example, it may normally occur that the employee receives payment for unsocial working hours (allowances for inconvenient working hours, or supplements for shift work), and to the extent that they would have in fact been earned during the relevant month.
+Regular salary paid means such compensation and employment benefits that are normally included as a part of the person’s monthly salary and would be paid but for the employee’s participation in short-time working.
+It may occur, for example, that the employee receives normally payment for unsocial working hours (allowances for inconvenient working hours, or supplements for shift work), and to the extent that they would have in fact been earned during the relevant month.
 Commissions that are regularly paid every month are included.